 Likewise, Article VI, Clause 3, specifies, “The Senators and Representatives before mentioned, and the Members of the several State Legislatures, and all executive and judicial Officers, both of the United States and of the several States, shall be bound by Oath or Affirmation, to support this Constitution…”

-In the current era, however, many federal officeholders have forsaken their oaths and instead focus on redistributing wealth to their special-interest constituencies in order to perpetuate their own re-election.
-Here, we can be certain that when the number of constituents who vote for their income and provisions outnumber those who work for their income and provisions, the Republic will be lost.
+In the current era, however, many federal officeholders have forsaken their oaths and instead focus on redistributing wealth to their special-interest constituencies in order to perpetuate their own reelection.
+We can be certain that when the number of constituents who vote for their income and provisions outnumber those who work for their income and provisions, the Republic will be lost.

 The time has come to inquire with a unified voice: Because there is no explicit constitutional authority for many of the laws and regulations enacted by the legislative and judicial branches, and enforced by the central government, then by what authority do those entities lay and collect taxes to fund such laws and regulations?
 Where there is no authority, this certainly constitutes “taxation without representation.”
 Thus, what should be the consequence for such dereliction?

-It is time for those of us who endorse the most basic tenets of our Republic — “That all men are created equal,” that we are in fact “endowed by [our] Creator with certain unalienable Rights,” and “that among these are Life, Liberty and the pursuit of Happiness” — to choose, and set about the formidable task of restoring individual Liberty and constitutional limits upon the branches of our federal government which threaten the future of our Republic.
+It is time for those of us who endorse the most basic tenets of our Republic — “That all men are created equal,” that we are irrevocably “endowed by [our] Creator with certain unalienable Rights,” and “that among these are Life, Liberty and the pursuit of Happiness” — to choose and set about the formidable task of restoring individual Liberty and constitutional limits upon the branches of our federal government.

 The futility of debating policy matters must now yield to a more substantive national debate about constitutional authority and the First Principles of Liberty.